 Everyone knows their skincare routine needs to include a face wash, sunscreen, and moisturizer.
 Those are just the basics.
 But things get a bit more complicated after that, and most everyone seems to be overwhelmed and confused by the growing number of options for anti-aging skincare products.

 2019 seems to have been the year where skincare routines went insane – jumping from maybe 3 steps up to 8, 12, even 20-step systems meant to create “glass skin” so perfect that you never need to wear foundation.
 But if you’re feeling confused about the differences between an essence, a toner, and a serum, you’re not alone.

-So today Dr. Jefferson is making it easy and breaking down the 4 anti-aging ingredients everyone’s skincare routine should include, as well as how to purchase and use products so that they’re not canceling out each other’s effects.
+Reflections Center is making it easy and breaking down the 4 anti-aging ingredients everyone’s skincare routine should include, as well as how to purchase and use products so that they’re not canceling out each other’s effects.